tejohnso/NoSquashTest/README.md

 NoSquashTest
 ============

-Will *not* squash before merge into master.
+Will *not* squash before merge into master!